SirihaasaNallamothu28/ConvolutionalNueralNetworksOpthalmology/README.md

 Please note that I did not include the processed data set in this repository.
 I processed and orgnized the kaggle data set through the funding I recived.
 View the video below as well.
 I also included the script I utlized to sort the data in a seperate respository: Fovea-DataSetSortingScript I included the tensorflow lite compressed models as well.
+I was unable to add my normal vs amd model.

+Diseases I chose to diagnose:
+Retinal Diseases:
+-Medical Description
+“Diabetic retinopathy is caused by damage to the blood vessels in the tissue at the back of the eye (retina).
+Poorly controlled blood sugar is a risk factor.”

+Age-Related Macular Degeneration
+-Medical Description
+“Macular degeneration causes loss in the center of the field of vision.
+In dry macular degeneration, the center of the retina deteriorates.
+With wet macular degeneration, leaky blood vessels grow under the retina.
+Blurred vision is a key symptom.”

+Myopia
+-Medical Description
+“A condition in which close objects appear clearly, but far ones don't.
+Nearsightedness tends to run in families.Faraway objects appear blurry.
+The condition may develop gradually or rapidly.”

+Glaucoma
+-Medical Description:
+“A group of eye conditions that can cause blindness.
+With all types of glaucoma, the nerve connecting the eye to the brain is damaged, usually due to high eye pressure.
+The most common type of glaucoma (open-angle glaucoma) often has no symptoms other than slow vision loss.”

+Ocular Hypertension
+-Medical Description:
+“Ocular hypertension is the result of poor drainage of the aqueous humor (fluid inside the eye).
+Essentially, this means that too much fluid enters the eye without being drained, causing high amounts of pressure to build up.
+Can be diagnosed and visualized via the Retina”.

+Cataract
+-Medical Description:
+“Clouding of the normally clear lens of the eye.
+Most cataracts develop slowly over the course of years.
+The main symptom is blurry vision.
+Having cataracts can be like looking through a cloudy window.”
+Can be diagnosed and visualized via the Retina.
+This can make my model more versatile.

+Healthy
+-Medical Description:
+“Health Retina warrants a clear and cohesive vision.”
+-In my model, I will utilize the healthy retina dataset as a baseline and a comparison.
+If no retinal disease features are detected this will be the default image.

+Retinal Disease Diagnosis [Process and Information]:
+-Fluorescein Angiography Equipment or Highly Advanced [costly] Fundus Cameras are utilized to image the Retina and the Fundus.

 Other links:

 Press Release: https://ibio.org/ibio-announces-winner-of-illinois-biogeneius-challenge-student-competition-2/